/* * external links open in new window */

 Benefits of American Airlines Platinum Pro

 It includes all of the benefits of Platinum listed above with some added perks.
 The two biggest are an 80% mile bonus on every dollar spent on flights and oneworld Emerald Status, which means access to fancier lounges and priority boarding on oneworld flights.
 In addition, you get three free checked bags with priority handling.
+You also get to priority check-in and boarding on all oneworld airlines.

 American Airlines Frequent Flyer Mile FAQ